OxfordEconomics/CountryLists/README.md

 ## SQL

-Anything starting with "my" in the code below should be changed to your desired names.
+Anything starting with `my` in the code below should be changed to your desired name.

 First, import your tables.
 For example, if you use SQLite, enter these commands into the SQLite command line: